rust-lang/book/second-edition/nostarch/chapter11.md

 to help set up common scenarios or perform common operations, so we need to indicate which functions are tests with the `#[test]` attribute.

-The function currently has no body, which means there is no code to fail the test; an empty test is a passing test!
+The function body uses the `assert_eq!` macro to assert that 2 + 2 equals 4.
+This assertion serves as an example of the format for a typical test.
 Let’s run it and see that this test passes.

 The `cargo test` command runs all tests we have in our project, as shown in Listing 11-2: